Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 Verify Traffic Mirroring
 ------------------------

-To verify the mirror session is sending the correct data to the sniffing interface run the following command on the Security Onion instance:
+To verify the mirror session is sending the correct data to the sniffing interface run the following command on the Security Onion AWS Sensor instance:

 ::